MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 By default, the scanner's autolabeling timeout on Office files is 3 seconds.

 If you have a complex Excel file with many sheets or rows, 3 seconds may not be enough to automatically apply labels.
-To raise this timeout for the selected label policy, specify the following strings:
+To increase this timeout for the selected label policy, specify the following strings:

 - Key: **OfficeContentExtractionTimeout**